Kavya1405/StaticWebsiteAWS_Kavya/README.md

 Finally, I verified that the website loads correctly via CloudFront, the S3 website endpoint, and the direct S3 object URL.

 Customization:
-- Changed website title to “Kavya’s Travel Blog”
+- Changed website title to “Bejawada Kavya’s Travel Blog”

 Notes: